peterhendrick/steggin/README.md

 You are going to want to verify the file you download is legitimate.
 To do this, I've included a SHASUM file containing a sha256 hash of the steggin.sh script.

+When using tools for things like hiding files, you want to have absolute confidence in the legitimacy of your tools.
+Verifying your downloads is a good habit to get into.
+Comparing sha256 hashes is good, and will help verify that downloads happen without corruption, but using GnuPG is the ultimate confidence in your tools.
+If the author uses gpg to sign their tools, you can be as absolutely certain as possible that your tools are legitimate.

-After downloading, with your current working directory the steggin directory, type into bash:
+After downloading, with your current working directory (cwd) being the steggin directory, type into bash:

 ```bash
 shasum -a 256 steggin.sh && cat SHASUM